Notes on rate equations in nonlinear continuum mechanics: Rates of Tensor Fields

 It can be summarized that the Zaremba-Jaumann rate and the Green-Naghdi rate are corotational, objective, and satisfy Prager's requirement, but they are not spatially covariant.
 The Oldroyd rate and the Truesdell rate meet the stronger condition of spatial covariance, but they include stretching parts, thus are not corotational, and they do not commute with index raising and lowering applied to their argument.

-\begin{remaAu} Although the Green-Naghdi rate is related to a Lie derivative through Proposition~\ref{prop-objective-02}, that Lie derivative is not spatially covariant.
-The restriction arises from the flow generated by the ``stretched'' spatial velocity field $\bs{V}\!\Downarrow\!\bs{v}$ employed. \end{remaAu}
+\begin{remaAu} Objective rates of a spatial second-order tensor fields have been claimed to be Lie derivatives or linear combinations thereof \cite{Mar1994,Sim1984b,Sim1998}.
+There are, however, objective rates which cannot be written this way \cite{Fia2004,Klv2024}.
+We also remark that, although the Green-Naghdi rate is related to some Lie derivative through Proposition~\ref{prop-objective-02}, it is not spatially covariant.
+The restriction arises from the flow generated by the ``stretched'' spatial velocity field $\bs{V}\!\Downarrow\!\bs{v}$ being employed. \end{remaAu}

 \begin{remaAu} The spatial rate of deformation or stretching $\bs{d}$ is a fundamental kinematic quantity.
-In quoting \cite{Xia1997a}, however, it should be noticed that ``[...]\,by now the stretching has been known simply as a symmetric part of the velocity gradient, [...] and it has not been known whether or not it is really a rate of the change of a strain measure.''
-Assume that $\varphi:\mathcal{B}\rightarrow\mathcal{S}$ is a kind of motion of a three-dimensional body $\mathcal{B}$ in $\mathcal{S}=\mathbb{R}^3$ for which the principal axes of stretch are fixed, and let $\bs{\Lambda}$, in a Cartesian coordinate system, be the diagonal matrix containing the principal stretches $\lambda_1,\lambda_2,\lambda_3$.
-Then, according to \cite{Die1979}, the rate of deformation is the diagonal matrix
+In quoting Xiao et al.~\cite{Xia1997a}, however, it should be noticed that ``[...]\,by now the stretching has been known simply as a symmetric part of the velocity gradient, [...] and it has not been known whether or not it is really a rate of the change of a strain measure.''
+Indeed, it is well known \cite{Tru1960} that, under uniaxial extension or compression,